 Requirements Gathering

-First, an IDE that can compile Java programs is needed followed by a basic understanding of game design in libGDX.
-Next, we use a Java IDE to create a project.
-We will need to download libGDX and import it as a library into the libraries folder of our project’s package.
+First, an IDE that can compile Java programs is needed, followed by a basic understanding of game design in LibGDX.
+We decided to use IntelliJ as the IDE to create the project.
+We will need to download LibGDX and import it as a library into the libraries folder of our project’s package.
 This will give us most of the necessary classes and functions needed for developing a top-down 2D game, though we will need to implement some additional code that caters to our own game’s specific needs.
-This includes on-fly-code we write directly ourselves or scripts from online resources for more complex implementations.
-Before testing begins however, we will need visual assets to see if the program we have compiled has proper functionality.
-Similar to the code itself, there are several ways to accomplish this from simple sprites and tilesets we create ourselves or those from open resources online.
+This includes on-fly-code we directly write ourselves or scripts from online resources for more complex features.
+LibGDX. is compatible with Windows, Linux, and Mac OSes, so we will be able to create a game that’s supported in those OSes.
+We will also need to import Kryonet, a java networking library, and it will be used to create the communication needed between the server and clients.
+Before testing begins, however, we will need visual assets to see if the program we have compiled has proper functionality.
+Similar to the code itself, there are several ways to accomplish this, from simple sprites and tile sets we create ourselves or those from open sources online.

 Top-Level Design

 Space Crucibles is a multiplayer game that’s designed to attract users that are interested in playing an action/puzzle game.
-Once the game is loaded the user will be presented with the main menu.
-The main menu will allow the user to choose whether they want to play multiplayer or a single-player mode, the user will also be able to change settings such as key binds and control the volume of the game.
-In the main menu, the user will also be able to create a name that will be displayed to other users in-game.
+Once the game is loaded, the user will be presented with the main menu.
+The main menu will allow the user to choose whether they want to play multiplayer or a single-player mode; the user will also be able to change settings such as key binds and control the volume of the game.
+In the settings menu, the user will be able to enter a name that will be displayed to other users in-game.

-If the user chooses to play the multiplayer mode (co-op) then the user will be presented with two options, create lobby and join lobby.
-The create lobby option will allow the user to create a lobby anllow the user to share the IP address and port of the lobby.
-The join lobby option will allow a user to input the IP address and port of someone’s lobby.
-The lobby host will have access to kick the player who joined and also be able to disband the whole lobby.
-The lobby host will be able to select the level they want to play and also have the option to start the level.
-Once all the players have spawned in the level they will be able to press the ESC key to access a menu that will allow them to change settings, quit the level, and quit the game.
-If a new player wants to join they will have to wait for the lobby host to either finish the level or quit the level and return to the lobby.
+If the user chooses to play the multiplayer mode (co-op), the user will be presented with two options: create lobby and join lobby.
+The create lobby option will allow the user to create a lobby and give the user (now the lobby host) a generated lobby code, which can be given to friends.
+The join lobby option will allow other clients to enter this code to join the host’s lobby.
+The lobby host will have access to kick the players in the lobby.
+The lobby host will be able to select the level they want to play, choose the difficulty, and also have the option to start the level.
+Once all the players have spawned in the level, they will be able to press the ESC key to access a menu that will allow them to exit to main menu.
+If a new player wants to join an ongoing game they will be able to enter the lobby code in join lobby option and join directly.

-If the user chooses to play the single-player mode then the user will be directed to the level selection option.
-Once the player chooses a level he will be spawned inside the level.
-The single-player mode has a feature that allows the player to pause the game by clicking the ESC key.
-Once paused the player will be able to resume at any time as well as have the option to quit the level, change settings, and quit the game.
+If the user chooses to play the single-player mode, then the user will be directed to the level difficulty, menu.
+Once the player chooses the difficulty he will be spawned inside the level.
+The player will be able to press the ESC key in-game to access a menu that will allow them to restart the level and quit the game.